evanharmon/in-mono/headspace/aws/aws-eks-best-practices.md

 long list but in one place for easier reference

 ## High availability across a region
-controlplane only gets TWO Eni's in separate AZ so even though you should do three AZs, remember your fault tolerance is max ONE AZ going down if it's one of the TWO eni's
+controlplane only gets TWO ENI's in separate AZ so even though you should do three AZs, remember your fault tolerance is max ONE AZ going down if it's one of the TWO eni's

 ## VPC